glossary

 • Androgyne

-Individuals identifying as androgyne may feel positioned between masculine and feminine, male and female, or identify as neither entirely masculine nor feminine.
+individuals identifying as androgyne may feel positioned between masculine and feminine, male and female, or identify as neither entirely masculine nor feminine.
 Although androgyne falls under non-binary and transgender umbrellas, individuals may or may not choose to identify with these broader terms.

 Androgyne | LGBTQIA+ Wiki | Fandom